LAST UPDATED: 4/23/23 – Part 2 – Machu Picchu and Galapagos Planning

-Before you get too worried that neither of the options I listed above sound entirely appealing to you, there is a third option you should consider.
+Before you get too worried that neither of the options I listed above sounds entirely appealing to you, there is a third option you should consider.
 This is the option that we enjoy using the most because it combines many of the positive aspects of the tour group option with the positives of the self-planning option.
-It is essentially a best of both worlds approach.
+It is essentially the best of both worlds’ approach.

 Instead of planning every detail of your trip, you can plan the major logistical aspects of your trip, then purchase tours at your locations to handle the smaller details.
 This allows you to pick and choose with more flexibility the following aspects of your trip:

 - Travel Dates

 This gives you a lot more control over when you will be able to travel and what you will get to see.
 We used this option when we traveled to Tanzania and it worked out great.
 We were able to book our own flights and accommodations and then fill in with some tours.